Rated Excellent Online

 If you trade through a limited company, lenders will typically look at your salary plus dividends rather than the company’s gross turnover.
 Your accountant may also be asked to provide a reference or projections letter confirming that the business is financially stable and likely to continue trading.
 This adds a layer of confidence for the lender when assessing an application with only 12 months of history.

 Some lenders will also review your most recent three to six months of business bank statements to look for consistent income patterns.
 Strong cash flow and a healthy bank balance can help offset the limited trading history and give the underwriter more confidence in your application.
+Expect the underwriter to compare declared net profit on your SA302 against actual deposits into your business account.

 Which Lenders Accept One Year Self-Employed for a Secured Loan